A Simple Proof of Sharkovsky's Theorem Rerevisited: Introduction

 To make this note self-contained, we include some well-known preliminary results in section 2.
 In section 3, we give a non-directed graph proof of (a), (b) and (c) which uses the Intermediate Value Theorem in a very straightforward way.
 In sections 4, 5 and 6, we concentrate our attention on the point $\min P$ and/or the point $\max P$ in any given period-$m$ orbit $P$.
 In section 7, we examine how the iterates of a given period-$m$ point "jump" around a fixed point of $f$.
 In section 9, we investigate how the points in a given period-$m$ orbit which lie on either side of a fixed point of $f$ are mapped to the other side by $f$.
 In these two sections, we even prove, when $m \ge 5$ is odd, the existence of \v Stefan cycles of least period $m$ without assuming the non-existence of smaller odd periods other than fixed points.
 In sections 8 and 10, we use the strategy in each previous section to treat the special case when $f$ has a periodic point of odd period $m \ge 5$ but no periodic points of smaller odd periods other than fixed points.
 The proof in each section is independent of the other.
-Some proofs of (a), (b), or (c) in these sections can be combined to give various complete proofs of (a), (b) and (c).
-Finally, in section 11, we present a complete proof of Sharkovsky's theorem in which the proof of (1) is different from those in {\bf{\cite{du2, du3}}} while the examples for (2) and (3) which are constructed by a new doubling operator are completely new.
-In section 12, we introduce two more new doubling operators which, together with the classical one and the one in section 11, can be used in various combinations, as in section 11, to construct new examples for (2) and (3).
+Finally, in section 11, we present two proofs of Part (1) of Sharkovsky's theorem.
+In section 12, we introduce a new general doubling operator which, together with the classical one as described in {\bf\cite{al, st}}, is used in various combinations to construct new examples for (2) and (3).